.png)

 Every delay between insight and action directly impacts revenue.

-Book a demo and see how your CX can shift from passive feedback collection to active decision systems.
+Book a demo and see how your CX can shift from passive feedback collection toward real-time operational CX management.

 Text analysis in CX is the use of AI to process unstructured customer feedback such as comments, chats, and reviews and convert it into structured insights.
 It helps identify themes, sentiment, intent, and context, enabling organizations to understand what customers are experiencing and why.